 There are different types of plant cells which are specific in performing certain functions necessary for survival.
 The following are the types of plant cells:

 What are animal cells?

 Animal cells are also a type of eukaryotic cells that contain a “true nucleus” and membrane-bound organelles enclosed together by a plasma membrane.

-- Animal cells do not have cell wall, which typically distinguish them from other eukaryotic organisms like plants and fungi.
+- Animal cells do not have a cell wall, which typically distinguishes them from other eukaryotic organisms like plants and fungi.

 - Scientists believed that the characteristic of having cell wall by animals is a feature that was lost in the past by a single-celled organism that eventually gave rise to the Kingdom Animalia.

 - Despite the lack of a rigid cell wall, animal cells have developed a wide array of cell types, tissues, and organs.
 Animal cells typically evolved to form nerves and muscles which allowed them for locomotion and mobility.